lucasmfredmark/rc-knob/README.md

 If true the knob do not react to user input
 Default is `false`.

+##### `useMouseWheel`
+Indicates if the knob can be edited with the mouse wheel.
+If `true` the knob uses mouse wheel event, and the default wheel event is inhibited.
+Set to `false` can prevent to edit the widget during page scroll.
+Default is `true`.

 ##### `size`
 Width and height of the knob in `px`